Most recently updated on December 28, 2023

-Upon crossing, we immediately land in Portland, a city with little religion as well as a lot of roses, strip clubs and breweries, and the world’s smallest park.
+Upon crossing, we immediately land in Portland, a city with little religion as well as a lot of roses, strip clubs and breweries as well as the world’s smallest park.
 It’s also the town whose name was decided by the flip of a penny.

-There are 662,000 residents in Portland, making it by far the most populous city in Oregon.
+There are nearly 620,000 residents in Portland, making it by far the most populous city in Oregon.
 In fact, more than half of the state’s population lives in the Portland metropolitan area.
 The city is also the second most populous in the Pacific Northwest, behind only Seattle.

 Portland gets 36 inches of rain a year.
 It’s called the “The City of Roses” and is known for its eco-friendly bike paths and 10,000 acres of city parks.
 It’s also home to both the University of Portland and Portland State University.

 In 1845, Francis Pettygrew of Portland, Maine, and Asa Lovejoy of Boston owned much of the town’s land.
 They each wanted to name the city after their hometown.
 They decided the debate with a coin toss.
 Pettygrew won two out of three and named the town Portland.
 The “Portland Penny,” the coin that was used, is on display at the Oregon Historical Society headquarters.